Madras (film): Development

 Studio Green signed up Pa.
-Ranjith to direct a film for their production house after they had bought and distributed the director's successful previous venture, Attakathi (2012).
-In December 2012, Ranjith confirmed that he would shortly begin work on a project titled Sarpatta Paramparai with Karthi in the lead role, though production was subsequently delayed and did not take off as planned.
+Ranjith to direct a film for their production house after they had bought and distributed the director's successful venture, Attakathi (2012).
+In December 2012, Ranjith confirmed that he would shortly begin work on a project titled Sarpatta Parambarai with Karthi in the lead role, though production was subsequently delayed and did not take off as planned.
 In July 2013, it was announced that the pair would collaborate on a new script, with Santhosh Narayanan being signed on as composer, G Murali as cinematographer and Praveen K L as editor.
 Ranjith later clarified that Sarpatta Parambarai and Madras were two different scripts.
-Although the producers liked both scripts, Ranjith decided to shoot Madras first as Karthi had accidentally read the script of Madras and liked its concept and characters.
+Although the producers liked both scripts, Ranjith decided to shoot Madras first as Karthi had accidentally read the script and liked its concept and characters.

 In an interview with The New Indian Express, Ranijth said that the film was not based on an individual and that Karthi's role was that of an IT graduate named Kaali, further adding that no make-up was used for any of the cast members.
 Ranjith also informed that some changes were made to the script to accommodate Karthi as the hero.
 Karthi said that he chose the script as he liked the way his character was portrayed in a realistic manner without making any commercial compromises.
 Ranjith later explained that it was a "film about Dalits and their way of life".
-The team had initially titled the film as Kabali, but later opted to change it to Kaali, before settling for the title Madras in May 2014.
+Despite reports that the team had titled the film as Kabali or Kaali, the title Madras was announced in May 2014.